Mourya-wizard/Mourya-wizard/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently working on various projects in the field of Computer Vision.
+- 🔭 I’m currently working on various projects in the field of **Computer Vision**.
 - 🌱 I’m currently learning concepts and applying them to projects.
 - 👯 I’m looking to collaborate on interesting projects.
+- 🎯 2023 Goal : **Contribute to Open Source and Build Great Products.**

 🔗 &nbsp;**Connect with me**
 <p align="left">